 You will attend College one evening per week and will need access to 30 hours or more teaching or training during the course.

-The course provides you with an excellent toolkit for teaching, learning and assessment.
-Emphasis is placed on developing your practical teaching skills so that you exit as a confident and able teacher or trainer.
+The course enables you to develop your practical teaching skills and engage with educational research and theories so that you exit as a confident and able teacher or trainer.
 You will be observed in practice three times to develop your teaching skills and this will inform your professional development plan.

 You need evidence of:

 To secure a place on this course, you need to attend one of our information/interview sessions.

-To be successful in this Level 4 qualification, you will achieve a minimum of 36 credits.
-There are six units:
+To be successful in this Level 4 qualification, you will achieve a minimum of 36 credits and will evidence your understanding of:

 You need to supply stationery only.